-Council members cannot accept any further information or submissions after the close of the Public Hearing; this is to allow a fair process as established by provincial case law.
-The Public Hearing is held as part of a Regular Council Meeting; therefore, following the close of the hearing, the Regular Council Meeting will resume (that same evening) and bylaws may be considered for Third Reading.
+Council members cannot accept any further information or submissions after the close of the public hearing; this is to allow a fair process as established by provincial case law.

+If a public hearing is held as part of a Regular Council Meeting or prior to a Regular Council Meeting, the public hearing will be closed, and the Regular Council Meeting will resume or be called to order (that same evening) and bylaws may be considered for third reading.